Benakaprasad/html-css.html/README.md

 # html-css.html
-i am learning how to build a proper functioning website using htmla and css
+i am learning how to build a proper functioning website using html and css